Contra Dwarkesh on RL sample-efficiency via information theory

-Dwarkesh Patel wrote RL is even more information inefficient than you thought yesterday.
-I’ve been trying to understand RL recently so I read the post with a lot of interest; but I think the main point is... wrong?
+Dwarkesh Patel wrote an article RL is even more information inefficient than you thought.
+I’ve been trying to understand RL recently so I read the post with a lot of interest; but I think the main technical point in the post is wrong.

 Dwarkesh’s post tries to compare “the amount of new information you can extract” in reinforcement learning vs supervised learning.
 For simplicity, he assumes the model is predicting a single token.
 The two settings are: